-Her idea really got me thinking as to easy replacements of bread and other foods that can be easily swapped for healthier alternatives.
+This idea really got me thinking of easy replacements of bread and other foods that can be easily swapped for healthier alternatives.
 I had some extra spiralized sweet potatoes in the fridge just waiting to be used.
 I was sautéing some up for breakfast one morning and boom the idea just popped into my head.
 Why not make a rendition of eggs in a hole and use these sweet potatoes instead.

 Don’t you just love it when things just work out like that?
 If you don’t have a spiralizer, you need to get one!
 They make eating veggies so fun!

 I have been obsessed with sweet potatoes for quite some time now.
 Who needs white potatoes when you can have sweet?!
 Well the bf thinks otherwise, but that just means more for me.